Kinto is a lightweight JSON storage service with synchronisation and sharing abilities. It is meant to be easy to use and easy to self-host.

 How does Kinto compares to CouchDB / Remote Storage?¶

-To see how Kinto compares to these solutions, read the comparison table.
+To see how Kinto compares to CouchDB & Remote Storage, read the comparison table.

 Can I encrypt my data?¶

-Kinto server stores any data you pass to it, be it encrypted or not.
-We make it easy to use encryption in our Kinto.js client using transformers.
+Kinto server stores any data you pass to it, whether it’s encrypted or not.
+We believe encryption should always be done on the client-side, and we make it easy to use encryption in our Kinto.js client.